 For example, a tutorial for Photoshop would be a step-by-step walkthrough with screenshots showing how to achieve a certain effect on an image.

-Purchase intention is an invaluable piece of marketing information that can help in your marketing efforts and boost your brand awareness and profits.
+Purchase intention is an invaluable piece of marketing information that can help your marketing efforts and boost your brand awareness and profits.
 Skyrocket your marketing campaigns by targeting high purchase intent buyers and nurturing those going through their customer journey.

-A purchase intent question can be asked in the form of a customer survey. you can inquire your customers about their intentions to buy by asking them questions like “How likely are you to buy this product Again?”
+A purchase intent question can be asked in the form of a customer survey.
+You can inquire your customers about their intentions to buy by asking them questions like “How likely are you to buy this product Again?”
 Or “why would you not buy this product again?”